 While there’s nothing that specifically says “cross country” about the Dakine Covert Bike Gloves, it definitely feels like a speedster’s option.
 The minimal construction keeps it as light and breathable as possible; even the cuff is elastic so you don’t have to mess with a bulkier hook-and-loop closure.

 The synthetic suede palm wraps over the tip of each finger for added durability, which is a nice touch for a product that many riders consider quickly consumable.
 Silicone grippers on the forefingers and thumbs, as well as smartphone compatibility, make this a glove that will work for the modern rider, and a lot of mesh keeps your paws cool.
 Easily one of the best mtb gloves on the market for cross county riders and even for walking around in mild temps.

 Trail riders often want a more substantial glove than you’ll find on XC riders — and the Fox Dirtpaw Race Gloves are a great compromise.
 With some added protection, you’ll be able to put up with more abuse.
 But reasonably padded knuckles don’t make this as heavy as a true downhill glove.

 And you still get great features that Fox likes to put in their gloves, like a Clarino synthetic leather layer on the palm, smartphone compatibility, and silicone grippers for lever control.
-This glove also has a padded palm, something that you don’t always find on mountain bike gloves.
+These Fox Mountain Bike Gloves also has a padded palm, something that you don’t always find on mountain bike gloves.
 Everything combined makes this Fox Racing glove one of the best rated mountain gloves overall from our test.